Get weather data using the Weather API

 1. Supports GET Method

-To support the GET method, the request parameters passed in JSON are converted into a string by connecting them to the URL.
+To support the GET method, the request parameters passed in JSON format are converted into a string and concatenated into the URL.

 private string convGetParam(string json) { string jsonTrim = json.Trim('{', '}'); jsonTrim = jsonTrim.Replace("\"", ""); string[] jsonArry = jsonTrim.Split(','); string retStr = "?"; bool isFirst = true; foreach (var data in jsonArry) { if (!data.Contains(":")) break; if (!isFirst) { retStr += "&"; } else { isFirst = false; } string[] paramAry = data.Split(':'); retStr += paramAry[0] + "=" + paramAry[1]; } return retStr; }